profile pic (2)

 I’m British and I’ve lived in Japan since September 2000.
 I’m also a permanent resident (永住者).

-Before moving to Japan, I worked in financial services in the UK and was a consistent top 10 percent regional sales producer for HSBC Bank and United Assurance Group PLC.
+Before moving to Japan, I worked in financial services in the UK, where I was a consistent top 10% regional sales performer for HSBC Bank and United Assurance Group PLC.

-I began my sales and marketing career in the mid-1990s, doing residential cold calling the old-fashioned way.
-That meant knocking on doors to generate interest and leads, then following up with appointments to discuss investment products, insurance, and home loans.
+I started my sales and marketing career in the mid-1990s doing residential cold calling the old-fashioned way.
+Knocking on doors to generate interest and enquiries, then following up with appointments to discuss investment products, insurance, and home loans.

 Nobody enjoys it.
 Not the person knocking, and certainly not the person answering the door.

 At the time, it was part of the job.
-My employers required it daily while I was studying and working to pass my industry licensing exams.
+I was required to do it daily while studying and working toward my industry licensing exams.
+I did not enjoy it, but it taught me something important.
+There is a better way to generate enquiries and grow a business.

 What is a Remote Cloud Team?